Important Information

 Policy

-If you need to cancel a session, please notify me at least 24 hours before your scheduled appointment.
+If you need to cancel an appointment, please notify me at least 24 hours before your scheduled appointment.
 I will do my best to reschedule you within the same week.
 Cancellations made with less than 24 hours’ notice, as well as no-show appointments, will be charged the full session fee.

 Please note that if you miss more than two consecutive appointments, your time slot may be released and offered to another client.